UniversalDependencies/docs/_naq/dep/cc.md

 conj(Watters-7, Donovan-11)
 ~~~

-A coordinating conjunction relation is also used with the the additional _tsî_ "and" + person-gender-number clitic.
+A coordinating conjunction relation is also used with the additional _tsî_ "and" + person-gender-number clitic.

 ~~~ sdparse
 Maras tsî Saras tsî ra ge ǃhaebe ra ǂkhawu . \n Mara and Sara and 3F.DU DECL fast IPFV become weak .